Azzazelloqq/LightDI/README.md

   Containers created via `DiContainerFactory` automatically register with the global `DiContainerProvider`.
   > **Warning:** Direct calls to `DiContainerProvider.Resolve<T>()` should be used **only in critical cases**.

-- **Extensibility & Future Enhancements:**
-  Designed for easy extension—fluent APIs, cycle detection, and sub-container (scoped) support can be added later.

 ---

 ## 📦 Project Structure